RodrigoLima96/crypto_currency/README.md

 # crypto simulator

-## Crypto simulator is a trading simulator that allows buying and selling cryptocurrencies with a value set by you and simulate the profit earned.
+## Crypto simulator is a trading simulator that allows buying and selling cryptocurrencies and simulate the profit earned.
 The app has interactive charts and trading history.

 <img src="README_FILES/tumb/tumb.png"/>